Ruimin "Roman" KE

 How to pronounce? /'reimin/kə/

-I am a tenure-track Assistant Professor at Rensselaer Polytechnic Institute with the Department of Civil and Environmental Engineering.
+I am a tenure-track Assistant Professor of Transportation Engineering at Rensselaer Polytechnic Institute with the Department of Civil and Environmental Engineering.
 Our research group at RPI seeks talented and dedicated students to join our team.
 Additionally, we are open to collaborating with individuals and groups from both academia and industry who share our research interests.

 I received my Ph.D. and M.S. degrees in Transportation Engineering at the University of Washington.
 I earned a M.S. degree in Computer Science from the University of Illinois at Urbana-Champaign, and a B.E. degreee in Automation from Tsinghua University.
 Our research interest lies in Intelligent Transportation Systems with focuses on Machine Learning and Edge/Cloud/Quantum Computing algorithms and models towards a safe, equitable, and resilient transportation infrastructure system.
 I serve on the editorial board of four journals: Nature-Scientific Reports, Transportation Research Record, Data Science for Transportation, and Journal of Air Transport Management.
 I have been extremely privileged to receive multiple academic awards in recognition of my collaboratve research accomplishments, including the 2023 TRB Best Paper Award, 2022 Outstanding Paper Award from IEEE DTPI Conference, 2020-2021 COTA Best Dissertation Award, and Editor's Choice Paper Award from Journal of Transportation Engineering.